Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 Accommodating up to 12,000 worshippers at a time, the majestic mosque has a prayer hall housing three madrasahs.
 Take a paddleboat ride in the lagoon for some fabulous photos of the Mosque or visit late afternoon for iconic sunset photos.

-A popular attraction and one of the unique places to visit in Kota Kinabalu, Sabah.
-Open to the public at various times throughout the day outside of prayer time, except for Fridays; visitors must dress appropriately (special clothing is provided).
+This is a popular attraction and one of the unique places to visit in Kota Kinabalu, Sabah.
+It’s open to the public at various times throughout the day outside of prayer time except for Fridays.
+Visitors must dress appropriately (special clothing is provided).

 Address: Jalan Pasir, Jalan Teluk Likas, Kampung Likas, Kota Kinabalu

 Kota Kinabalu Wetland Centre